 Inositol supplementation may be beneficial if you’re having trouble sleeping due to anxiety or depression.

-It may also enhance sleep in people not suffering from insomnia, so if you’re interested in getting the best sleep possible, you should definitely experiment with inositol, especially because it is so safe.
+It may also enhance sleep in people not suffering from insomnia.
+If you’re interested in getting the best sleep possible, you should definitely experiment with inositol, especially because it is so safe.

-For oneironauts, inositol may be used as a supporting supplement as part of a broad dreamwork strategy, mainly for improving dream recall.
+For oneironauts, inositol may be used as a supporting supplement for a broad dreamwork strategy, mainly for improving dream recall.

-Also, ideally get a supplement which has been verified by a third party.
+Also, ideally, get a supplement that a third party has verified.
 For example, Ovasitol is an inositol supplement independently verified for content accuracy, purity, and freedom from contaminants through a not-for-profit certification program (NSF International).